wowthecoder/Huggingface_DeepRL/README.md

 - **Hands-on**: Training agents to navigate and perform tasks in Doom scenarios, such as the Health Gathering level, where the agent must collect health packs to avoid dying.

 # 📌 Notes
-This repository is a personal endeavor to reinforce my understanding of DRL concepts.
+This repository is a personal endeavor to reinforce my understanding of Deep RL concepts.

 The implementations are based on the Hugging Face course materials and may include additional experiments or modifications.